 Generally speaking, with a few exceptions, what works for the body benefits the skin as well.
 You'd want to look for antioxidant-rich formulations that protect collagen, use a good physical / mineral sunscreen with Zinc Oxide and Titanium Dioxide to protect you from the sun, and use serums containing amino acids and peptides (building blocks of collagen).
-Also, ensure your products include vitamins, A, C, D and E, and fatty acids to protect, boost collagen and maintain suppleness in your skin.
+Also, ensure your products include vitamins; A, C, D, E and fatty acids to protect, boost collagen and maintain suppleness in your skin.

 Be well.
 Be safe.
 Be beautiful!